 Then I got married.
 My corporate career took off.
 I had a baby, and another.
 I spent 10 years focusing on other things.
 My research sat in two big black filing cabinets, untouched.
 I missed it terribly, but I couldn’t find a way to work on it while getting all of the other stuff done.

-So now I’m working through my old research, enrolling in refresher courses, and generally spending all kinds of time getting reacquainted with my ancestors.
-It’s a huge challenge, but I’m having a fantastic time.
+Since then, I’ve spent my time writing, teaching, and working on my own research.
 Spending my time with dead people is very different from HR.
 Dead people never send dumb chain emails or make you sit through three-hour meetings in windowless conference rooms.
 They don’t sexually harass each other, and you never have to fire them.
 Dead people rock.